Comcast confirms it wants to swipe Fox out from under Disney

-Wednesday, Comcast said "it is considering, and is in advanced stages of preparing," an offer for all the businesses that Fox agreed to sell to Disney in December.
+On Wednesday Comcast said it is "considering, and is in advanced stages of preparing," an offer for all the businesses that Fox agreed to sell to Disney in December.
 It said that any offer it makes will be all cash (Disney's deal was for shares of stock) and would be at a unspecified premium to Disney's deal.
 Right now it's trying to secure the financing and file the key regulatory paperwork.

 Like Disney and Fox, Comcast is part owner of the streaming-TV service Hulu.
 A Comcast-Fox tie-up would double Comcast's stake in Hulu to 60 percent, putting a question mark over the future of one of the main streaming video services in the US.
-The businesses at stake also include the 21st Century Fox film and television studios; a cable group with channels like FX Networks, National Geographic, 300-plus international channels and 22 regional sports networks; and the stake in Sky TV that Fox already owns.
+The businesses at stake also include the 21st Century Fox film and television studios.
+There's also the stake in Sky TV that Fox already owns and a cable group with channels including FX Networks, National Geographic, 300-plus international channels and 22 regional sports networks.

 The consolidation would bring more film and video creation into Comcast, which is the biggest cable-TV provider in the US and owner of the NBCUniversal orbit of movies and television.